Yosemite Valley free shuttle bus

 Be sure to note that the Village stop at the grocery store, #2 is served by both routes and you need to notice which bus you are getting on.
 If you get on the wrong bus you will have a loooooong ride to your intended destination.

-(From stop #2 the East Valley shuttle Purple Route heads first to Housekeeping Camp.
+(From stop #2 the East Valley shuttle Purple Route heads first to Housekeeping Camp, then towards Curry.

 From stop #2 the Valley-wide shuttle Green Route heads first for the Ahwahnee Hotel, then back out to Yosemite village and eventually to Yosemite Lodge and other stops at the west end of Yosemite valley.)